A guide for first time moms on how to care for your newborn.

 This break would recharge me so I can have more energy for Haylee.

 Some days all I wanted was a restful nap.
 Other days it was a spa bath with these delightful bath bombs!
+It could even be taking a sitz bath to help soothe your private areas after going through an intense delivery.

 Whatever you choose to do during this break, make sure it’s something for yourself – something that will make you happy.